-362 363 364 365 • The team will then, based on the algorithms remaining under consideration by the NIST post-quantum standardization process, identify which, if any, candidate algorithms meet the algorithm characteristics requirement for each application and flag those applications for which no candidate algorithm can meet a requirement.
-366 367 368 369 370 • Finally, categor process comper comper the result of the scenario will be a listing of the applications prioritized by risk y, functional criticality, and the number/scope of dependent systems and es.
-For each application, candidate replacement algorithms and/or nsating controls will be identified.
-Those cases where no suitable algorithm or nsating control can be identified will be flagged.
-371 Scenari io 4: Eml pedded quantum-vulnerable cryptographic code in computing platforms 372 373 374 375 376 • The initial step in this scenario will be to identify one or more operating system environments (e.g., Microsoft Windows, Red Hat Enterprise Linux, macOS, iOS, Android) for which quantum-vulnerable cryptography is embedded in operating system code, access control utility code, cryptographic integrity applications and mechanisms, and code embedded in identity and access management systems and applications.
-377 378 • For eac and cite h operating system environment, determine and document how widely it is used e examples of dependent enterprises and infrastructures.
-379 380 • For eac tools to h operating system environment identified, the team will employ automated identify the quantum-vulnerable cryptographic code.
-381 382 383 • For eac of the s what is h instance identified, the team will assess the criticality of the code for the ability ystem to function (e.g., are there settings that don't require the code instance, the security consequence of not invoking the code).
-384 385 386 • For eac algorith mode o h instance of quantum-vulnerable cryptographic code, the team will identify m characteristics that are required by or limited by the code (key size, block size, f operation supported, error tolerance, latency, throughput, etc.).
-387 388 389 390 • The team will then, based on the algorithms remaining under consideration by the NIST post-quantum algorithm standardization process, identify which, if any, candidate algorithms meet the algorithm characteristics requirement for each code instance and flag those instances for which no candidate algorithm can meet a requirement.
-391 392 393 • The res cryptog be prov ult of this scenario will be a list of all quantum-vulnerable public-key raphic code identified, and for each code instance, the following information will ided: 394 0 location and purpose of the code 395 396 397 398 0 candidate NIST algorithms that were identified as suitable for replacing the quantum-vulnerable code and projected impact of the replacement on performance of the intended system functionality (include replacements' characteristics such as rounds, key size, block size, etc.) 399 400 0 consequence of simply deleting the code and any mitigation approach that might be recommended 401 0 priority of the recommended replacement or other mitigation 402 403 404 0 flagging cases where neither replacement nor deletion appears to be practical, and failure to do either will impair operating system functionality and/or security
+- Fourth, the team will identify the information technology or operational technology environment in which each cryptographic application and cryptographic support application is being used and will categorize the FIPS 199 [4] risk associated with the failure of or unavailability of the application.
+The team will identify any compensating controls that might be used to provide the needed control in lieu of an unavailable or non-functional application. - The team will next identify algorithm characteristics required by or limited by each cryptographic or cryptographic support application examined (e.g., key size, block size, mode of operation supported, error tolerance, latency, throughput). - The team will then, based on the algorithms remaining under consideration by the NIST post-quantum standardization process, identify which, if any, candidate algorithms meet the algorithm characteristics requirement for each application and flag those applications for which no candidate algorithm can meet a requirement. - Finally, the result of the scenario will be a listing of the applications prioritized by risk category, functional criticality, and the number/scope of dependent systems and processes.
+For each application, candidate replacement algorithms and/or compensating controls will be identified.
+Those cases where no suitable algorithm or compensating control can be identified will be flagged.

+Scenario 4: Embedded quantum-vulnerable cryptographic code in computing platforms

+- The initial step in this scenario will be to identify one or more operating system environments (e.g., Microsoft Windows, Red Hat Enterprise Linux, macOS, iOS, Android) for which quantum-vulnerable cryptography is embedded in operating system code, access control utility code, cryptographic integrity applications and mechanisms, and code embedded in identity and access management systems and applications. - For each operating system environment, determine and document how widely it is used and cite examples of dependent enterprises and infrastructures. - For each operating system environment identified, the team will employ automated tools to identify the quantum-vulnerable cryptographic code. - For each instance identified, the team will assess the criticality of the code for the ability of the system to function (e.g., are there settings that don't require the code instance, what is the security consequence of not invoking the code). - For each instance of quantum-vulnerable cryptographic code, the team will identify algorithm characteristics that are required by or limited by the code (key size, block size, mode of operation supported, error tolerance, latency, throughput, etc.). - The team will then, based on the algorithms remaining under consideration by the NIST post-quantum algorithm standardization process, identify which, if any, candidate algorithms meet the algorithm characteristics requirement for each code instance and flag those instances for which no candidate algorithm can meet a requirement. - The result of this scenario will be a list of all quantum-vulnerable public-key cryptographic code identified, and for each code instance, the following information will be provided: - location and purpose of the code - candidate NIST algorithms that were identified as suitable for replacing the quantum-vulnerable code and projected impact of the replacement on performance of the intended system functionality (include replacements' characteristics such as key size, signature size, etc.)

+- consequence of simply deleting the code and any mitigation approach that might be recommended - \circ priority of the recommended replacement or other mitigation - flagging cases where neither replacement nor deletion appears to be practical, and failure to do either will impair operating system functionality and/or security